 Concrete failure analysis is a complex process.
 That’s because engineering is a conservative profession.
 After all, who wants us to take unnecessary risks when public safety and millions of dollars are at stake?
 Engineers use factors of safety to take into account everything from variability in material strengths to magnitudes of applied loads.
 So when things go badly wrong with a concrete structure, there’s usually more than one cause.
 In large construction projects that almost always means more than one entity contributed to the failure.
 How do we sort out what caused the problem and who is responsible?

 A thorough, systematic scientific methodology helps us make sure we don’t miss anything in our concrete failure analysis.
 It’s helpful to start with the big picture, then move progressively to smaller and smaller details.
-Once we think we have all the details, we put them back together to see whether they make a complete, coherent, non-contradictory whole.
+Once we have all the details, we put them together to see whether they make a coherent, non-contradictory whole.
 If we see any gaps or contradictions, we investigate further until they are resolved.

 Get the big picture